What Is Abusive Anger? Why Do Abusers Use It?

 The best, and most difficult, reaction is to walk away from the baby throwing the tantrum.
 If the abuser wants to rage and squeal, they can certainly do it without your help.

 Abusive anger is only a show.
-Research shows that abuser”s heart rates actually slow down when they rage.
+Research shows that abusers’ heart rates actually slow down when they rage.
 Your abuser is psychologically and emotionally calmer when they’re acting like a fool.
-This shows that they did NOT lose control, they do NOT need to be calmed, and you did NOTHING to provoke this anger!
+This shows that they did NOT lose control.
+You do not need to calm your abuser (because they aren’t really as angry as it looks).
+You did NOTHING to provoke the abusive anger!

 If you cannot walk away, you must revert to what you know about your abuser.
 Do they want you to